LEARN KITSAP TRANSIT

 Effective September 25, 2019, Kitsap Transit's marine operations at Bremerton Transportation Center also were registered to ISO 14001:2015 for environmental management systems.
 The certification is for public transit vessel fueling, storage and light maintenance activities.

-Kitsap Transit is one of only a handful of transits on the West Coast and one of roughly 3,000 organizations in the United States that are registered to ISO 14001:2015.
+Kitsap Transit is one of only a handful of transit agencies on the West Coast and one of roughly 3,000 organizations in the United States that are registered to ISO 14001:2015.
 See our press release.
 When Kitsap Transit's Charleston Base received ISO 14001:2004 certification in 2015, it was one of just 15 transit agencies across the country awarded certification.

 CO2 reduction